cunarist/transle/README.md

 After your system is ready, you will need to install dependencies for Flutter-Rust Bridge.
 Refer to the [official docs](https://cjycode.com/flutter_rust_bridge/integrate/deps.html).

+# Environment Variables

+Before you proceed, manually create `.env` file by copying `.env.template` file. `.env` file is not version-controlled.

+Normally, you would need to set up your IDE and compilers to load environment variables that are needed.
+However, Cunarist App Template provides convenient scripts to deal with environment variables written in `.env` file.
+The reason why `.env` file is not included in Cunarist App Template by default is because proper values of environment variables might differ between developing environments.

 # Command Line Scripts

 All of these assume that your terminal's working directory is set to the project's root folder.